Usumec/ProgrammingAssignmentW4/README.md

 -   “variables.txt”: the variable names for the output.txt file

+-   “CodeBook.md”: the codebook explaining the new variables

 ## Script description

 The script “run\_analysis.R” downloads and unzips the dataset